Hangua-dw666/eovd/README.md

 For those attempting to use a newer version of Joern, or if you have specific questions about Joern's functionality, we recommend visiting Joern's official repository: [Joern GitHub Repository](https://github.com/joernio/joern).
 It provides comprehensive documentation and insights on code graph generation and more.

+The complete environment configuration information can be found in the `requirement.txt` file under the eovd directory
 # Data Preparation

 Our data preparation process is closely related to the [LineVd](https://github.com/davidhin/linevd) project.
 Below is a step-by-step guide to setting up and processing the dataset.